Population (2020)1: 268 million

-Indonesia is Southeast Asia’s largest economy, and also its most populous one.
-Its relatively young population of 260 million represents both a sizeable workforce and pool of consumers.
-This is complemented by the country’s steady economic growth of about 5% from 2016 to 20202.
+Indonesia is Southeast Asia’s largest economy, and its most populous one.
+Its relatively young population of 268 million represents both a sizeable workforce and pool of consumers.
+The country saw steady economic growth of about 5% from 2016 to 20202.
 While the COVID-19 pandemic has resulted in a 2.1% dip in its Gross Domestic Product (GDP) in 2021, analysts expect Indonesia’s economy to recover3 as economic activity resumes in the coming months.

 These strong fundamentals make Indonesia one of Southeast Asia’s most attractive investment locations.
-This is a sentiment echoed by Singapore firms – almost half of 1,100 firms surveyed by the Singapore Business Federation (SBF) ranked Indonesia as their top overseas destination.
+This is a sentiment echoed by Singapore firms – almost half of 1,075 firms surveyed by the Singapore Business Federation (SBF)4 ranked Indonesia as their top overseas destination.

 The governments of Indonesia and Singapore enjoy a strong economic relationship, with key members of both administrations meeting frequently.
 Such strong relations pave the way for closer economic collaboration, in turn boding well for Singapore firms looking to venture to Indonesia.

 For example, the Singapore-Indonesia Bilateral Investment Treaty (BIT), which came into force in March 2021, aims at encouraging greater trade and investment flows between both countries.
 The BIT establishes rules on the treatment of investors and investments from both countries and grants investors additional protection on their investments.
 Singapore and Indonesia also updated the Singapore-Indonesia Avoidance of Double Taxation Agreement (DTA) in 2021.
 The changes include a reduction in withholding tax rates on royalties and branch profits, as well as provision for tax exemption in the source state for certain capital gains.
 It also incorporates international standards to counter treaty abuse.